georgeflanagin/anagrammatic/README.md

 ## Trivia Q & A.

+### How do I build a dictionary?

+The assumption in `dictbuilder.py` is that the input is a file of words, white space delimited.
+You type in something like:

+`python3 dictbuilder.py /path/to/your/file nameyouwanttouse`

+The result will be two files, `nameyouwanttouse.forward` and `nameyouwanttouse.reversed`.

-#### The PDF documentation looks like it is not finished.
+### The PDF documentation looks like it is not finished.

 You are correct.

-#### Why did you put those operators in the CountedWord class?
+### Why did you put those operators in the CountedWord class?

 I wrote C++ for years before I switched to Python in 2014 and regained my sanity.
 I experienced a flashback.

-#### Why do you have operators you in the CountedWord class that you don't use?
+### Why do you have operators you in the CountedWord class that you don't use?

 Yes, I know they are there.
 Time will tell whether they become useful.
 There are loose ends.

-#### Why are the dictionaries saved as pickles?
+### Why are the dictionaries saved as pickles?
 That limits their use to Python.

 This is why God gave you the ability to fork the repo.
 The dictionaries are built and read entirely within the file `dictbuilder.py`, so you can change this.
 There are only about 100 lines of code that do the work.

-#### Why did you not follow PEP-8 exactly?
+### Why did you not follow PEP-8 exactly?
 Your style is terrible.

 OK, first I have heard worse and I have committed bigger sins.
+Recently.
 My best professional friend once described my programming as "entirely adequate."
 A written performance review once included the words "the only thing George knows how to do is write a compiler."
+Both statements are probably correct.

 If it bothers you, you can experiment with [AutoPEP8](https://pypi.org/project/autopep8/0.8/).
 It is excellent;